 - Environments where cards are prone to wear and tear

-6. How much do retransfer ID card printers cost?
+6. How much do retransfer card printers cost?

-Retransfer printers are generally more expensive to purchase than direct-to-card printers because of their superior technology.
-There is usually between a £600 and £1,000 difference between respective direct-to-card and retransfer printer depending on the manufacturer.
+Retransfer printers are generally more expensive to purchase than direct-to-card printing machines because of their superior technology.
+There is usually between a £600 and £1,000 difference between respective direct-to-card and retransfer printers depending on the manufacturer.
 That means retransfer printers cost from approximately £1,500 rising to more than £2,000 depending on make and model.